ponoor/python-step-series/docs/step-series/submodules/technical-information.rst

   driver chips on either board.
 So, while you can upload sketches and perform some basic commands on the board, no movement will be possible unless additional power is provided.
-* Ocassionally, the Arduino Zero may fail to write.
+* Occasionally, the Arduino Zero may fail to write.
 In case this happens, try double-clicking the RESET switch and putting the board in bootloader mode.
 Then try uploading again.
 In this mode, the sketch will not boot and the LED ``L`` will begin to fade.
 You also have to